Tuesday, October 18, 2022

 Color (5%): Very dark brown.
 Little crimson.
 Thin edges.
 5/5

-Nose (10%): Big orange peel note right off the bat. decently big booze kick.
-Honey sugars. actually requires a pretty heavy draw to get much more subtlety.
-I like orange but nothing too complex or nuanced.
+Nose (10%): Big orange peel note immediately.
+That decently big booze kick.
+Honey sugars.
+It requires a heavy draw to get much more subtle.
+I like orange, but nothing too complex or nuanced.
 5/10

-Palate (20%): a bit of pepperiness from the rye. still some sweet orange character.
-Nice round creamy texture. pretty nice. not too wild and complex again, but hard to dislike.
+Palate (20%): A bit of pepperiness from the rye.
+It still has some sweet orange character.
+Nice round, creamy texture.
+Pretty nice.
+It's not too wild and complex again, but it's hard to dislike.
 Nothing unpleasant at all.
 16/20

-Finish (10%): nice and creamy at the back actually. medium light finish. not very long at all. the pepper is there at first but not for very long.
+Finish (10%): Nice and creamy at the back.
+Medium-light finish.
+Very short.
+The pepper is there at first but only for a short time.
 7/10

 Overall Impression and Harmony (30%): 22/30

-Retry on Ice (25%): The creaminess is still there which often fades out with dilution.
-Not bad at all, but it doesn't improve anything or eliminate any shortcomings. it is fine, again not legendary status but fine.
+Retry on Ice (25%): The creaminess is still there, which often fades out with dilution.
+It's alright, but it doesn't improve or eliminate shortcomings.
+It is fine, again, not legendary status, but fine.
 20/25

 Total Ranking: 65% Legendary, Amazing, Great, Good, Fair, Average, Tolerable, Swill